 Charge

-The University of Iowa has a long history of making its digital systems and content accessible.
-However, our strategy will need to adapt to recent changes in the external environment.
-The U.S. Department of Justice (DOJ) has issued a new rule under Title II of the Americans with Disabilities Act (ADA) regarding the accessibility of web content and mobile applications for state and local governments.
-We are required to comply with this ruling by April 2026.
-This task force is charged with developing and implementing a comprehensive strategy to ensure our institution's digital content meets the required accessibility standards.
+The University of Iowa has a strong commitment to digital accessibility, but new federal requirements call for an updated approach.
+The U.S. Department of Justice (DOJ) recently issued a Title II of the Americans with Disabilities Act (ADA) rule requiring state and local governments to make web content and mobile applications accessible by April 2026.
+This task force is responsible for creating and implementing a comprehensive strategy to ensure the university’s digital content fully complies with these standards.

 Guiding Principles